jamersonk/jamersonk/README.md

 ## Hi there, I'm James!
-I'm an Engineering Student based in Singapore.
+I'm an engineering student based in Singapore.

 ---
 ## Projects 🛠️